Effective: October 18, 2021

 |Social Media||These cookies are set by social media services, such as Facebook and Instagram, that we have added to the site to enable you to share our content with your friends and networks.
 They are capable of tracking your browser across other sites and building up a profile of your interests.
 This may impact the content and messages you see on other websites you visit.
 They do not allow us to gain access to your social media accounts.
 If you do not allow these cookies you may not be able to use or see these sharing tools.|

 If you visit a page which we maintain on a social media site, such as Facebook, it is likely that cookies will also be deployed on your device.
 The social media site deploys these cookies, even on the pages we maintain, so you will need to use the settings provided by the social media site to change your cookie preferences on these sites.

 How to manage your cookies?

-- You can withdraw your consent to certain non-essential cookies at any time by altering your settings on www.glossier.com, by clicking here: Glossier.com Cookie Settings and for www.intothegloss.com, by clicking here: ITG Cookie Settings.
+- You can withdraw your consent to certain non-essential cookies at any time by altering your settings on www.glossier.com, by clicking here if you are in the EU or UK: Glossier.com EU/UK Cookie Settings or here if you are in the US: Glossier.com US and for www.intothegloss.com, by clicking here: ITG Cookie Settings.
 Please note that your cookie preferences apply only to the browser where you set such preferences, so if you use multiple browsers or devices, you will have to set your cookie preferences on each browser, on each device.
 If you delete your browser’s saved cookies, you will need to reset your cookie preferences for that browser on that device.

 - Although most browsers and devices accept cookies by default, their settings usually allow you to clear or decline cookies.
 If you disable cookies, however, some of the features of our services may not function properly.